-If a person’s results indicated that the celiac disease is present, then the Doctor is ready to do more tests for the best outcomes.
+If a person’s results indicated that celiac disease is present, then the Doctor is ready to do more tests for the best outcomes.

 - Skin Biopsy

-A skin biopsy is another one way that your Doctor will prefer to check celiac disease in people with dermatitis herpetiformis.
+A skin biopsy is another way that your Doctor will prefer to check celiac disease in people with dermatitis herpetiformis.
 In this, a doctor will remove tinny skin tissues for the microscopic examination with a specific system.

 In this test, the Doctor uses a tube.
 Your Dr. passes a tube from the mouth with a small tiny camera that reaches the small intestine.
 The camera gives a clear view of the Doctor of your small intestine and makes work easy to get the sample of intestine tissue.
 The tissue indicates that damage that takes place on villi due to the gluten protein attack.
 This procedure, also known as a biopsy.